-Defining connections
+Defining Connections

 All code snippets on this page can also be viewed in the Template app.